AlphaBeta906/ROS2/src/docs/constitutions/2022-constitution.md

 ### Article 8: Citizenship

 <ol class="numeral">
-    <li>All citizens of the Federal Republic of Solemania will be known as Solemanians (singular: Solemani)</li>
+    <li>All citizens of the Federal Republic of Solemania will be known as Solemani (singular: Solemani)</li>
     <li>Subject to the provisions of this Constitution, all Solemanians have equal status and
 identity, which means that they are equally-
         <ol class="alpha list-inside">